-Key audit matters
+Key audit matter

-Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current period.
-These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matter is the matter that, in our professional judgement, was of most significance in our audit of the financial statements of the current period.
+This matter was addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on this matter.